danielvegamyhre/microblock/README.md

 # microblock
-A minimal blockchain implemented in Python with Flask.
+A minimal blockchain implemented in Python.

+Currently under development